 - Design reception areas in order to comfortably give a wheelchair access and waiting room.
 Reception desks need to allow for easy conversation and communication with a wheelchair user

 In addition to the above, The Equal Opportunity Act 2010 states that employers must make reasonable adjustments for a person offered employment, or to an existing employee with disability, to enable them to perform the genuine and reasonable requirements of the job.

 2. We’re all human

 According to the National Disability Strategy

 Work is essential to an individual’s economic security and is important to achieving social inclusion.
 Employment contributes to physical and mental health, personal wellbeing and a sense of identity.
 Income from employment increases financial independence and raises living standards.

 At Apex Executive Interiors, we go above and beyond the basic compliance to the laws and regulations for designing and building accessible office spaces.
 Why should anyone feel excluded or different in the workplace?

-We ensure that your office space will be compliant, accessible and workable for anyone regardless of their disability.
+We ensure that your office fit out will be compliant, accessible and workable for anyone regardless of their disability.
 All modifications and adaptations are inconspicuous and inclusive.

 Although some people are born with a disability, many people acquire a disability.
-For example, a person may acquire a disability through a workplace incident or car accident or may develop a disability as they age.
+A person may acquire a disability through a workplace incident a car accident or develop a disability as they age.